nationalarchivesusar/courts/JIS-SPEC-v1.md

 - Existing sessions lose elevated roles on the next check; administrators can revoke all sessions for a principal immediately.
 - Record the policy version and evidence timestamp used for each restricted decision.

-Object-level rules apply after role checks: a Justice user with `cases.write` still cannot alter an archived case without `records.restore`, and no role may publish a document without the classification permission.
+Object-level rules apply after role checks: a Justice user with `cases.write` still cannot alter an archived case without `records.restore`, and no role may publish a document without the publication permission.

 ## 21. Audit Logging